 A freeze-frame is a snapshot of the engine and transmission parameters at the moment when the engine computer detected a fault and the trouble code was stored.
 The freeze-frame may show whether the vehicle was stopped or driven at a high speed, whether the air/fuel ratio was lean or rich and whether the engine was cold or fully warmed up at the time of the malfunction.
 The freeze frame is stored in the engine computer along with the trouble code.
 How can it be useful?
 Checking the freeze frame can help identify the problem faster.
 For instance, if you look at this image, this freeze frame for the code P0116 - Engine Coolant Temperature Circuit Range/Performance indicates that the engine coolant temperature was -40F while the intake air temperature was 84F, which is obviously impossible.
 The engine temperature should be close to the ambient temperature (intake air temperature) if the car is just started or it should be a lot higher if the engine is warmed up.
 This means that the engine temperature sensor didn't register the correct temperature.
 This was most likely caused by either a faulty engine temperature (ECT) sensor or poor connection at the sensor.
 Looking at this freeze-frame, you also can see that the car was idling at the moment this malfunction was detected (the engine speed showed 756 RPM) and the vehicle was stationary (Vehicle Speed at 0 MPH).

 Q: Will disconnecting the battery reset the "Check Engine" light?

-(I/M).
+Also, the readiness code will be erased, which may prevent your car from completing an OBD-II emissions test.
 The readiness code is an indication that certain emission control components of your car have been self-tested.

 Q: How long does it take for check engine light to reset?